revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/C#Collections.md

 <blockquote>

-It provides a generic implementation of standard data structures like linked lists, stacks, queues, and dictionaries.
-These collection classes are type-safe because they are generic means only those items that are type-compatible with the type of the collection can be stored in a generic collection; it eliminates accidental type mismatches.
-The `System.Collections.Generic` namespace has the following classes:
+It provides a generic implementation of standard data structures like linked lists, stacks, queues, and dictionaries.These collection classes are type-safe because they are generic means only those items that are type-compatible with the type of the collection can be stored in a generic collection; it eliminates accidental type mismatches.The `System.Collections.Generic` namespace has the following classes:

-`List<T>`: It represents a strongly typed list of objects that can be accessed by index.
-Provides methods to search, sort, and manipulate lists.
+`List<T>`: It represents a strongly typed list of objects that can be accessed by index.Provides methods to search, sort, and manipulate lists.

 `Stack<T>`: It represents a variable size last-in-first-out (LIFO) collection of instances of the same specified type.

 `Queue<T>`: It represents a first-in, first-out collection of objects.

-`HashSet<T>`: It represents a set of values.
-It removes duplicate elements from the collection.
+`HashSet<T>`: It represents a set of values.It removes duplicate elements from the collection.

 `Dictionary<TKey, TValue>`: It represents a collection of keys and values.